mahoney1/docs/commercialpaper-query-tutorial.md

-# Adding Query functionality to the Commercial Paper Smart Contract with the IBM BLockchain VSCode Extension
+# Adding Query functionality to the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension

 ## Introduction